0xProject/0x-protocol-specification/v3/v3-specification.md

 ### assetData

 The `makerAssetData` and `takerAssetData` fields of an order contain information specific to that asset.
 These fields are encoded using [ABIv2](http://solidity.readthedocs.io/en/latest/abi-spec.html) with a 4 byte id that references the proxy that is intended to decode the data.
 See the [`AssetProxy`](#assetproxy) specifications for the exact expected encoding of the `assetData` fields that correspond to each `AssetProxy` contract.

+### Fee assetData

+Fee `assetData` fields use the same encoding and functionality as the other `assetData` fields within an order.
+However, these fields will be ignored if the value of their corresponding fee is set to 0.
+In these cases, it is recommended that the fee `assetData` fields are set to `0x` or are equivalent to their corresponding non-fee `assetData` fields (the latter is slightly more efficient _if_ using an ABI encoder which deduplicates equal blocks of dynamic data).

 ## Hashing an order